AnalShaju/grabctx/README.md

 # grabctx

-Convert webpages into clean, token-efficient markdown for AI models.
+Convert webpages and PDFs into clean, token-efficient markdown for AI models.

 ## Install